 The surname MacCloud was first found in on the Isle of Lewis (Scottish Gaelic: Leòdhas), where the Siol Tormod branch held the territories of Harris, Glenelg and Dunvegan Castle in Skye; while the Siol Torquil branch held Assynt and Cadboll, and the Island of Ramasay.
 There were no title deeds for these territories as they had been considered possessions of Norway.
 Yet when King Haakon asserted his authority over the lands in 1263 King Alexander resisted.
 Although the Scottish King Alexander signed the Treaty of Perth allowing payment of rent to Norway for all these lands, it was never paid and the whole of the western Isles became Scottish possessions.

-Important Dates for the MacCloud family
+Early History of the MacCloud family

 This web page shows only a small excerpt of our MacCloud research.
 Another 380 words (27 lines of text) covering the years 1314, 1597, 1613, 1715, 1745, and 1777 are included under the topic Early MacCloud History in all our PDF Extended History products and printed products wherever possible.